Call me on the job on:

 • Bolt length = the combined thickness of the two sections which are to be clamped together + the nut and washer thickness.

 • Hot dipped Galvanised bolts or stainless-steel fixings should only be used for the best long-term look and strength of the fence.
-These fixings retain the strength & asthetical look much longer than zinc plated or electronically coated fixings.
+These fixings retain the strength & asthetical, looking much longer than zinc plated or electronically coated fixings long term durability and look.

 Screws